 Please know that I am in no way an advocate for divorce.
 If I could give you a piece of advice in your marriage it is to try your best to salvage it, not for your parents, not for your kids, not for your dog’s sake but for the both of you.
 If he/she has cheated on you, try, even though its heart breaking and tremendously difficult, to forgive.
 If he/she gambled off all your assets and money, try to seek professional help and help him/her through it.
 If he/she has physically harmed you, seek for professional help to see if there are any underlying medical or emotional issues that are causing him/her to do so.
 When there are issues, talk and reason it out.
 Never let the reason be, “I am your husband/wife so you do as I say”.
 That is just manipulative and will only give you the opposite effect.
 If these issues are addressed time and time again and there have been no improvement or worse, if your efforts have been taken advantage of, then I’m sorry to inform you that he/she may never change.
-It is then up to you to decide if you will allow yourself and your children to live your lives these way forever or if you can do better without him/her.
-If the answer is latter, do it, nobody has the right to tell you you shouldn’t because after all, you are the one bearing the consequences.
+It is then up to you to decide if you will allow yourself and your children to live this way forever or if you can do better without him/her.
+If the answer is latter, do it, nobody has the right to tell you you shouldn’t because, after all, you are the one who has to go through it.

 Overall, if there isn’t any more love in a marriage, despite how you work at it, it may never work out.
 A marriage needs love to work.
-It may sound like a little too much of a fairy tale, but I have refused to believe that marriage evolves solely on financial stability and responsibility.
-Without love, there is no thought for your partner, only on yourself.
+It may sound like a little too much of a fairy tale, but I refuse to believe that marriage evolves solely on financial stability and responsibility.
+Without love, there is no thought for your partner.
 Without love, there will be no effort or attempt to fix what is broken.
-You will not care about hurting your partner emotionally or physically and will not try to stop your gambling habits if there isn’t an ounce of love.
+You will not care about hurting your partner emotionally or physically and will not try to stop your toxic habits if there isn’t any love.
 In fact, I believe that once you treat marriage like a convenience store, it is already bound to self-destruct.
 Remember that marriage is work and not something that is just given.

-You probably feel trapped in a very unhealthy marriage and not sure how to get out of it, please know you are not on your own and that there is a way to come out of this.
-We live in Singapore and are protected under the Women’s Charter.
-Don’t stay in this if he threatens to harm you, go to the nearest Family Care Centre.
-He does not own you, you married him and should be loved and cherished, not treated like material goods.
-Don’t be fooled into thinking that ‘he is the only man who will ever love you’.
+You probably feel stuck in a very unhealthy marriage and not sure how to get out of it, please know you are not on your own and that there is a way to come out of this.
+Don’t stay in this if he/she threatens to harm you, go to the nearest Family Care Centre.
+He/She does not own you, you married him/her and you should be loved and cherished.
+Don’t be fooled into thinking that ‘he/she is the only person who will ever love you’.
 It is a form of psychological abuse.
 You deserve better.
-You may not believe this now but you have to trust in God and yourself that in time, you will heal and have a fresh new start at life no matter your age or circumstances.
+You may not believe this now but you have to trust yourself that in time, you will heal and have a fresh new start at life no matter your age or circumstances.